Skip to content Skip to footer

 No donations are being accepted—but there is something YOU can do to help find a sponsor

-Maybe a politician YOU know can suggest a possible government or corporate sponsor
+Maybe a politician YOU know can suggest a potential government or corporate sponsor

-Maybe YOU can make a cold call to a major company—for instance, call General Motors and ask a decision maker to read this explainer site
+Maybe YOU can make a cold call to a major company—for example, call General Motors and ask a decision-maker to review this explainer site

-Maybe YOU can make a cold call to a federal agency—such as the Department of Labor and ask a decision maker to read this site
+Maybe YOU can personally make a cold call to a federal agency—such as the Department of Labor—and ask a decision-maker to review this site